WJCHumble/vite-plugin-starter/README.md

 **3.Create the secrets of NPM_AUTH_TOKEN**

-because of git action must used the NPM Token to automatically publish npm, so you should generate your the NPM Token, and then add to your repo's settings->secrets.
+Because of git action must used the NPM Token to automatically publish npm, so you should generate your the NPM Token, and then add to your repo's settings->secrets.

 >Note, the secrets must name to NPM_AUTH_TOKEN.